Energy poverty in children’s palliative care

 You are often the first to notice when a family is struggling.
 Recognising the signs, such as a cold home, signs of condensation or mould, discussions about cutting back on heating, or reluctance to use energy-intensive medical equipment, can make all the difference.

-- This Together We Learn Pod-Chat gives you:
+These Together We Learn resources give you:

 - Clear warning signs to look for in your daily work

-- Simple, Practical tips you can share to help reduce costs and improve energy efficiency
+- Simple, practical tips you can share to help reduce costs and improve energy efficiency

 - Encouraging awareness of using carbon monoxide alarms